engchina/helidon-atp/README.md

-# Helidon Api Gateway
+# Helidon ATP

-This example implements a simple Hello World REST service using MicroProfile
+This example implements a simple database access to oracle ATP using MicroProfile&Mybatis

 ## Prerequisites